Internet HELP - page banner

 As you contemplate publicizing your web pages, be aware that there are always people who will use your web pages for other than the purposes you intend.
 When I was first doing this, I made the mistake of providing a new page's URL to a service that said: "submit your page to dozens and dozens of search engines HERE."
 I didn't see any evidence that the page was subsequently submitted to even a few search engines; but I did notice that I started to receive dozens and dozens of spam e-mail messages right away.
 Apparently, the URL had been used to harvest the feedback e-mail addresses and sell them to spammers.
 I have not found that problem with sending my URLs to the reputable search engines (see searching, below).

-1. The Net-Happenings Moderator has established a Frequently-Asked Questions web page with some suggestions about how to announce your web page.
+1. The Web Diner site posts Tips for Publicizing Your Web Site with some suggestions about how to configure and announce your web page.

 2. .